Alex-Volkov/tableRowset/README.md

 tableRowset
 ===========

-JQuery plugin for setting table row and column number
+JQuery plugin for setting table row and column number, like in google docs

 version 0.1